~ Chocolate Stout Pound Cake with Irish Whiskey Cream ~

 1/2 teaspoon vanilla extract

 Beat cream in the bowl of an electric mixer until traces of the whisk are visible.
-Add remaining ingredients.
-Continue to whip until soft peaks form.
-Transfer to a bowl.
-Serve with Chocolate Stout Pound Cake.
+Add the remaining ingredients and continue to whip until soft peaks form.